Demira11/Demiras-React-weather-app/README.md

-Weather App
-A simple weather app built with React that allows users to check the current weather conditions for a specific location.
+This is weather app built with React that allows users to check the current weather conditions for a specific location.
 The app utilizes the OpenWeatherMap API to fetch real-time weather data.

 Features
 Weather Information: Get detailed weather information for a specific location, including temperature, humidity, wind speed, and weather description.